-The tables below specify timing requirements and briefly indicate the conditions which determine the minimum and maximum values required for SAE J2284-1 HSC implementation compliance.
+The tables below specify timing requirements and briefly indicate the conditions which determine the minimum and maximum values required for SAE J2284-2 HSC implementation compliance.

-- 6.10.1 NOMINAL BIT TIME (t{BIT})-Compliance with the nominal bit time tolerance requirement is directly dependent on the system clock tolerance of the module and the programmed nominal bit time.
+- 6.10.1 Nominal Bit Time (t{BIT})-Compliance with the nominal bit time tolerance requirement is directly dependent on the system clock tolerance of the module and the programmed nominal bit time.
 In the typical CAN protocol device, the nominal bit time must be an integer multiple of the system clock period.
-When the programmable nominal bit period is set to exactly 125 Kbps, accuracy is only affected by the system clock tolerance.
+When the programmable nominal bit period is set to exactly 250 Kbps, accuracy is only affected by the system clock tolerance.
 Otherwise, the accuracy is dependent upon both the deviation of the programmed bit period from nominal and the system clock tolerance.
-The contributions from drift or aging of the system clock source and contributions from inability to achieve the desired 8000 ns nominal value are additive; the tolerance specification must be met after consideration of both. - 6.10.2 TIME QUANTUM (t_Q)-This is the basic unit of time for bit timing.
+The contributions from drift or aging of the system clock source and contributions from inability to achieve the desired 4000 ns nominal value are additive; the tolerance specification must be met after consideration of both. - 6.10.2 TIME QUANTUM (t_Q)-This is the basic unit of time for bit timing.
 This time is derived from the system's oscillator clock and is programmable based on the system's divide register values. - 6.10.3 SYNCHRONIZATION SEGMENT (t{SYNC_SEG})-This time interval is used to synchronize all ECUs on the bus.
 If all ECUs are fully synchronized, then all bit edges occur in this interval, which has a fixed period of one Time Quantum. - 6.10.4 TSEG1 (t{SEG1})-This time interval is used to compensate for positive phase errors in synchronization between ECUs on the network.
 If an edge occurs during this interval, t{SEG1} is lengthened to compensate for synchronization differences with other ECUs on the CAN network.
 TSEG1 is equivalent to the combination of the Prop_Seg and Phase_Seg1 parts of the bit period defined in ISO 11898. - 6.10.5 TSEG2 (t{SEG2})-This time interval is used to compensate for negative phase errors in synchronization between ECUs on the network.
-If an edge occurs during this interval, t{SEG2} is shortened to compensate for synchronization differences with other ECUs on the CAN network. - 6.10.6 SYNCHRONIZATION JUMP WIDTH (t{SJW})-This time interval is the maximum amount of time by which t{SEG1} may be lengthened or t{SEG2} shortened to compensate for synchronization differences between ECUs on the CAN network.
+If an edge occurs during this interval, t{SEG2} is shortened to compensate for synchronization differences with other ECUs on the CAN network. - 6.10.6 Synchronization Jump Width (t{SJW}) -This time interval is the maximum amount of time by which t{SEG1} may be lengthened or t{SEG2} shortened to compensate for synchronization differences between ECUs on the CAN network.
 This is accomplished automatically in the CAN device as a basic part of the protocol.
-However, the amount of skew tolerated is adjustable by software programming. - 6.10.7 DATA SAMPLE POINT (t{SAMPLE})-The sample point is the time within the bit period at which the single data sample captures the state of the bus.
-The programmable sample point is located between t{SEG1} and t{SEG2} .
-The following equation shows the relationship of t{SAMPLE} to t{SEG2} :
+However, the amount of skew tolerated is adjustable by software programming. - 6.10.7 Data Sample Point (t{Sample})-The sample point is the time within the bit period at which the single data sample captures the state of the bus.
+The programmable sample point is located between t{SEG1} and t{SEG2}.
+The following equation shows the relationship of t{Sample} to t{SEG2}:

-$$t{\mathsf{SAMPLE}} = t{\mathsf{BIT}} - t{\mathsf{SEG2}} \tag{Eq.
-2}$$
+$$t{SAMPLE} = t{BIT} - t{SEG2}$$ (Eq.
+2)

-6.10.8 DATA SAMPLE MODE-The data sampling shall always be set to single sample mode.
+6.10.8 Data Sample Mode-The data sampling shall always be set to single sample mode.
+Timing constraints to support 250 Kbps communication over 50 meters of cable eliminate the option of 2 out of 3 majority sampling.